California: 1849 Sawtelle Blvd #610, Los Angeles, CA 90025 | Minnesota: 7201 Metro Boulevard Suite 550, Edina, MN 55439

 Alex McLauglhin

-Alex is available for new child, teen & adult therapy clients in Minnesota (in-person & virtual) as well as Abbreviated Evaluations in Minnesota.
+Alex is available for new child, teen & adult therapy clients in Minnesota (in-person & virtual) as well as Focused Evaluations in Minnesota.

 Anais Wong